svikashk/docs/help/add-properties.md

 has_children: false
 parent: Working with Teams
 title: Delegate and track progress
-desc: Start collaborating on projects with your team in Zepel.
+description: Start collaborating on projects with your team in Zepel.
 Assign, set due dates, set statuses, and estimate your work items.
 permalink: help/working-with-teams/add-properties/
 ---
 # Delegate work to team members and track progress